 Why does photography cost so much?

-While I pride myself on being an affordable photographer, I recognize how expensive it may still seem!
+While I try to keep my photography accessible to all, I recognize how expensive it is!
 So to help break it down, here are some of my expenditures that go into an 8 hour wedding.

 I have several monthly expenditures including insurance and monthly subscriptions to editing/delivery services ($200).
 On top of that, I have invested heavily in the equipment I use.
 Both of my camera bodies retail at well over $1,500 new.
 And of course there's the cost of finding new clients through various forms of advertising ($150/month).
 Add a mix of a handful of lenses ranging from $300-$1000 per lens, $3000 for a computer with enough power to adequately edit, $300 in one-time editing software purchases, and $500 for the mounted flashes and you start to get a picture of how much I've invested (there's more, but after a point it gets redundant).

 Now there's the time component.
 For an 8 hour shoot, there's obviously the initial 8 hours of labor for the actual event.
 Editing will take at least twice that long, if not considerably longer (speed editing is an art I have not yet mastered).
 But what is often overlooked is the amount of time spent generating leads on the front end.
 By the time you've stumbled onto my page, I've spent countless hours building a social media presence and fine-tuning a website to cooperate with Google SEO, building backlinks, optimizing images for load speed, doing A/B tests, etc...